Netherlands in the Eurovision Song Contest 2010: Criticism and plagiarism allegations

 Criticism was voiced by Pierre Kartner's role in the Dutch selection, amongst them Eric van Tijn who has written two past Dutch Eurovision entries.
 He voiced his opinion that "Kartner has written some fantastic songs in the past, but that's way too long ago, if you ask me."
 Past Dutch Eurovision entrants were among those invited by TROS to become coaches but many refused.
-Edsillia Rombley stated that she "did not like the idea", while Lenny Kuhr (1969) called the selected song "shabby" and "an insult to the [Dutch] public".
+Edsilia Rombley stated that she "did not like the idea", while Lenny Kuhr (1969) called the selected song "shabby" and "an insult to the [Dutch] public".
 For some time there was also uncertainty about Corry Konings' role as coach due to disagreements about the production of Marlous Oosting's version of the song.
 Marlous remained in the competition after the dispute was settled.

 Following the presentation of "Ik ben verliefd (Sha-la-lie)", an enormous majority of Dutch press and Eurovision fans had no high hopes for the song at the contest, claiming it to be "too old-fashioned" and blaming TROS for choosing Kartner to compose the song.
 2009 Dutch Eurovision entrant (as part of De Toppers) Gordon, who initially agreed to be a coach selecting the winner of the Dutch show Waar is Elvis?!
 Bouke as the artist, withdrew from the competition after hearing the song.
 Criticism was also received from jury member Johnny Logan who stated following Nationaal Songfestival 2010 that the song "just isn't strong enough" with "no appeal at all to European voters".
 However, an incentive has been launched by regional Dutch radio stations in support of the Dutch entry, with every station playing the song simultaneously on 18 February at 11:15 CET.
 The initiative was also supported by 1987 Dutch Eurovision entrant Marga Bult.
 The following week, "Ik ben verliefd (Sha-la-lie)" went to #1 on the Dutch Single Top 100 (formerly at #13), becoming the first Dutch Eurovision song ever to reach #1 in the Netherlands.
 The song also reached #1 on the Dutch iTunes download chart.

 In addition, Pierre Kartner was accused of plagiarism by musician Dick van Altena who claimed that the former had stolen the melody and complete tune of his song "Angelien", which he wrote for singer Arne Jansen in 1994.
 Van Altena filed a complaint with Buma/Stemra on 20 April and the verdict was due on 23 June, which could have led to the disqualification of Sieneke's Eurovision participation.
 The complaint was withdrawn on 6 May after a suitable settlement, although van Altena stated that the whole matter could have been handled more clearly.
 Prior to the national final, one of the verses of "Ik ben verliefd (Sha-la-lie)" had been edited due to a political reference to the Russian city of Saint Petersburg (the discontinued name Leningrad was used instead).